 Sl st slip stitch

-– – The hat begins at the center top by gradually increasing to make a flat circle of the desired circumference.
+– The hat begins at the center top by gradually increasing to make a flat circle of the desired circumference.
 Each round thereafter is worked with no increasing until the desired length has been reached.
+If you need some help learning how to start circles in crochet, see my tutorial by clicking here.

 Top of hat: